Make Your Employees Productive and Happy: Go Green with Smart Lighting!

 Lighting plays a significant role in green building design.
 LED lighting and intelligent lighting controls offer a quick means of reducing a building’s energy usage and the related costs.
 An LED installation can save 40% or more as compared to traditional incandescent and fluorescent lighting.
 Even greater savings can be achieved using an automated control system that leverages occupancy sensors and other lighting control strategies.

-An intelligent lighting control system addresses the visual needs of the space by enabling the right amount of light at the right time based on occupancy, a timed event, daylight level, and more.
-Smart control strategies including daylight harvesting, personal control, occupancy sensing, time scheduling, task tuning and demand response offera comprehensive approach to improving energy efficiency.
+Smart lighting using an intelligent lighting control system addresses the visual needs of the space by enabling the right amount of light at the right time based on occupancy, a timed event, daylight level, and more.
+Smart control strategies including daylight harvesting, personal control, occupancy sensing, time scheduling, task tuning and demand response offer a comprehensive approach to improving energy efficiency.
 When used in combination with each other, maximum energy savings is attainable.

 Human Centric Lighting for Health and Wellbeing